marcelo-gomes/reddit/ASSO-Docs/OVERVIEW.md

 * RabbitMQ (fancy implementation of AMQP, used to store jobs for offline processing)

 Reddit is primarily deployed on AWS, along with S3 storage for static objects.

+Amazon Elastic Compute Cloud (Amazon EC2) is a web service[AWS] that provides resizable compute capacity in the cloud.
+It was designed to facilitate cloud computing on the web scale for developers.
+The service interface simple Amazon EC2 Web allows to obtain and configure capacity with minimal friction.
+Why AWS?
+Scale computing elastic web

+- increase or decrease capacity within minutes.
+It is possible to commission a hundreds or thousands of server instances simultaneously.
+Everything is controlled with the Web services APIs, the application can automatically expand or collapse, depending needs.

+Completely controlled

+- can stop one instance while maintaining the data on boot partition and then restart the same instance.
+Instances can be reset remotely using web service APIs.
+Can use with other Amazon Web services

+- works in conjunction with Amazon Simple Storage Service (Amazon S3), Amazon Relational Database Service (Amazon RDS), Amazon SimpleDB and Amazon Simple Queue Service (Amazon SQS) to provide a complete solution for computing, processing consultation and storage of a wide variety of applications.

+Trustworthy

+- amazon EC2 offers a highly reliable environment where replacement instances can be rapidly and previously ordered.
+The service runs within the data center and the proven network infrastructure from Amazon.

+Safety

+-instances are located in a Virtual Private Cloud (VPC) with some IP range specified by the user.
+For additional insulation, you can provide your EC2 resources dedicated hosts or as dedicated instances. .